Supermassive black hole growth from stellar binary encounters: The model: black hole growth through the Hills mechanism

+Equation~(\ref{eq:massdens}) is intended to provide representative values of the stellar mass density.
+Our parameterization in that equation was inspired by galaxy data kindly provided by \citet{hannah2024}, wherein the stellar mass density is evaluated at 5~pc away from the central SMBH.
+We demonstrate the effectiveness of Equation~(\ref{eq:massdens}) in the next section.
+For a more detailed description of the stellar mass density in the centers of galaxies, we assume a power-law profile in radius $r$, so that

+where $\gamma \approx -2$ \citep{bahcall1976} and we set $r_0 = 5$~pc.
+We make use of this expression in the next section as well.

 The central velocity dispersion of stars in the cores of galaxies, $\vdisp$, is typically of the order of 100~km/s, with values that increase with SMBH mass and total galactic mass \citep[e.g.,][]{faber1997, bernardi2003, mcconnel2013, greene2020}.
-The range of observed values is narrow compared with that of the masses of known SMBHs, because $\vdisp$ trends as the fourth root of $\mbh$ \citep{kormendy2013} and broader galactic properties including luminosity \citep[e.g.,][]{faber1976}, both of which can span many orders of magnitude.
+The range of observed values is narrow compared with that of the masses of known SMBHs, because the dispersion has weak dependence on black hole mass: